claytonmcast/thesis-ml/readme.md

 │   │       └── rust_wasm_app.js                    # Binds buttons from interface to call the WASM
 │   ├── tensorflow_js/
 │   │   └── tensorflow_js_app.js                    # Binds buttons for training the model with TensorFlow.js
-│   ├── datasets/
-│   │   └── mnist/                                  # Dataset for the neural network training
+│   ├── datasets/                                   # Dataset for the neural network training │   │   ├── nab/                                    # this folder holds the samples to train the model for mnist dataset to be used in rust
+│   │   │   ├── mnsit_iamges.nab
+│   │   │   └── mnist_labels.nab
+│   │   ├── mnist_test_images.json
+│   │   ├── mnist_test_labels.json
 │   │   ├── mnist_train_images.json
+│   │   ├── mnist_train_images.rar                  # this is a rar holding mnist_train_images.json to reduce the size and can be uploaded on github
 │   │   └── mnist_train_labels.json
 │   ├── plot/
 │   │   └── neural_network_plot.py
-│   └── training_result/
+│   └── training_result/                            # Directory structure for storing results based on process ID and platform
-│       ├── [transaction]/[try]/[platform]/
-│       └── [transaction]/confidence_interval_metric.json       # Stores the confidence interval for metrics across all tries
+│       └── [process]                               # [proccess] is an id of the running process, │           ├── [try]/[platform]                    # [try] is the current try, [platform] is the platform being executed │           │   └── [comparisons graph|metric]      # here keeps comparison graphs and metric data files │           └── confidence_interval_metric.json     # Stores the confidence interval for metrics across all tries │
-│
 ├── index.html                  # Main interface
 ├── blank.html                  # Redirect fallback on error